 Clover Coffee Tasting Notes

-Most recently I did a pu’er tea tasting.
+Most recently, I did a pu’er tea tasting.
 Pu’er teas tend to develop richer flavors over multiple steeps.
-The teas that I tasted were better on the 3rd steep than the 1st.
+The teas I tasted were better on the 3rd steep than the 1st.
 To communicate this using Smiley Faces, I modified my scoring system slightly.

 Puer Tea Tasting

 Feel free to use and extend the Smiley Face scoring system the next time you attend a coffee or tea tasting.
-My guess is this could also work for other drinks and food as well.
+My guess is that this could also work for other drinks and food.